tiger40490/repsc/cppProj/HRT/docs/test_plan.md

-To run the tests, just execute ./feed, which runs the main() funciton in main.cc
+To run the tests, just execute ./feed, which runs the main() funciton in main.cc.

+I used script/run.sh for my own dev testing.

 # Q: what integrated test cases are more "effective" at testing multiple message types?